 We live in an age where philanthropy and public funds are in short supply.
 However, the need to solve social problems is great.
 Combining social goals with economic entrepreneurship sounds like a pretty good idea and should be encouraged in all sphere of the economy.

-I, Adesoji Adegbulu is on the quest to solve social problems related with poverty, water, sanitation and the environment.
+I, Adesoji Adegbulu is on the quest to solve social problems related to poverty, water, sanitation and the environment.

 The Adesoji Adegbulu's Digest!